AryamanGoenka0910/Agoenka20Workshop/24_LAMP/README.md

 # how-to :: CREATE A DIGITAL OCEAN DROPLET WITH UBUNTU AND APACHE
 ---
 ## Overview
-Guide to creating an ubuntu 20.04 virtual machine ("droplet") and installing Apache2 web server on it.
+Guide to creating an ubuntu 20.04 virtual machine ("droplet") and installing LAMP on it.

 ### Estimated Time Cost: .5 hours